 NOTE 1: Semantic versions are sortable in chronological order of release.
 The presence of the semanticVersion property allows results management systems to (for example) restrict the results they display to versions newer than a specified version, or to restrict the results to a particular major version.

-Unless the author of the converter knows that the version number of the tool from which it converts is intended to be interpreted according to SemVer [SEMVER], the converter SHALL NOT emit the semanticVersion property in run.tool (§3.14.6), although of course it may emit its own semanticVersion property (the one in run.conversion.tool (§3.21.2)).
+Unless the author of the converter knows that the version number of the tool from which it converts is intended to be interpreted according to Semantic Versioning [SEMVER], the converter SHALL NOT emit the semanticVersion property in run.tool (§3.14.6), although of course it may emit its own semanticVersion property (the one in run.conversion.tool (§3.21.2)).

 version property